tangrams/tangram-docs/pages/Filters-Overview.md

             style: ...
 ```

 Here, a sublayer named `highway` is declared, with its own `filter` and `style`.
-With this setup, the first `style` block will apply to all features in the "roads" layer, and the second `style` block will apply only to roads which match `kind: highway`.
+With this setup, the first `style` block will apply to all features in the "roads" layer, functioning as a kind of "default" style.
+The second, nested `style` block will apply only to roads which match `kind: highway`.

 #### Inheritance

 Because higher-level filters continue to apply at lower levels, higher-level styles will be inherited by lower levels, unless the lower level explicitly overrides it.

+Using sublayers and inheritance, you may specify increasingly-specific filters and styles to account for as many special cases as you like.

 #### Matching collisions